jovialgent/ivx-js/docs/developer/usage.events.md

 player.currentTime - current time of this video player;

+player.id - the specific player id of the update.

 stateData - state data where this player exists.

 ## iVXjs:video:unmute

 _Description_

-Unmutes the current video and sets the volume to the last volume set.
+Indicates to unmute, return the volume to the last volume amount it was set, a video player on the page.
+If it has arguments of `playerId`, it unmute the player with the matching id.
+If `playerId` is missing, this will mute all videos currently on the page.

 _Payload_

 None

-_JSON_
+_JSON For all Video Players_

 ```
 {